 This is time-consuming and adds some delay to the reply action.
 By using custom recipients, company ABC will have the form submissions sent directly to the right addresses.

-To add custom recipients as well as conditioning them to multiple email addresses, go to Notifications and click on Add Rules where you list your form’s recipients.
+To start adding custom recipients in the form buider, go to Emails and click on Add rules where you list your form’s recipients.

-You’ll see that the email address used for creating your account is, by default, set to receive all submissions.
+You’ll see that the email address used to create your account is, by default, set to receive all submissions.
 Press Duplicate to create a new rule.